1bigpig/grbl/readme.txt

 This "hack" is based on the nullsub grbl fork created on Aug 2, 2012.

-My hack is more of a butchering job with an axe, as all the nice things that were added in .9 (spindle control, homing and limit switches) had to be disabled as ALL those pin are required for phase signals.
+My hack is more of a butchering job with an axe, as all the nice things that were added in .9i (spindle control, homing and limit switches) had to be disabled as ALL those pins are required for phase signals.
-What IS left is all of PortC (Arduino analog pins).
+What IS left is all of PortC (Arduino analog pins) support.
 So coolant, E-stop, and even probing should still work! --currently unverified--

 The phase sequence was left in long-hand code, so that it would be easy to modify for another phase driver.

 For a MaxNC10 machine, my Arduino to DB25 was wired:
 Arduino pin - DB25 pin (female connector)
 D2  - 2
 D3  - 3